easyGLM/ezAGI/webmind/WEBMIND.md

-Folder to handler external web function of the easyAGI project chatter.py for input response html_head for browswer controls ollama_handler for ollama integration api for apimanager
+# Folder to handler external web function of the easyAGI project</br />
+chatter.py for input response<br />
+html_head for browswer controls<br />
+ollama_handler for ollama integration<br />
+api for apimanager